Westlake-University-Lsc-lab/RELICS_PMT_Data_Analysis/LinearityCheck/README.md

 The linearity check will be performed with identical setups and conditions, therefore there's no need to repeat [the instructions before](https://github.com/Westlake-University-Lsc-lab/RELICS_PMT_Data_Analysis/blob/main/PolariserCheck/README.md).

+We used several $6\ {\rm dB}$ attenuators (voltage dividers) to reduce the amplitude and avoid ADC saturation.
+Theoretically, this allows us to measure signals up to $128\ {\rm V}$ with the same percentage error.
+The next step is therefore to simulate high-energy signals and check the linearity to see when PMT starts to saturate.

 ## New factors

 Dynode readout, which was collected in CH2, will appear here and be examined in detail for later tests.